ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - - - (REVIEW) day planning.md

 IMPROVE / SIMPLIFY:
 - remove anything not essential
-- first, introduce the concept (ex. with slides) & then see how to apply it (demo) ?
+- first, introduce the concept (e.g. with slides) & then see how to apply it (demo) ?
-  - ex.
+  - e.g.
     - passing a callback as props
     - lifting state up
     - forwarding props to grandchild
     - ...
 - create a simple demo to explain callbacks
-  - eg. App component with a counter in state + two child components with a button to multiply x2 and x3 -->
+  - e.g. App component with a counter in state + two child components with a button to multiply x2 and x3 -->